-To obtain an associate or bachelor's degree from the University of La Verne, a student must complete all the appropriate residency, semester hour, and general education requirements listed below as well as major requirements listed specific Undergraduate Programs section of this catalog.
-In addition, to qualify for graduation the student must have a La Verne GPA and a cumulative GPA of 2.0 or better, both in the major and overall.
+To obtain an associate or bachelor's degree from the University of La Verne, a student must complete all the appropriate residency, semester hour, and general education requirements listed below as well as specific major requirements listed in the Undergraduate Programs section of this catalog.
+In addition, to qualify for graduation the student must have a La Verne GPA and a cumulative GPA of 2.0 or better. both in the major and overall.
 This is the minimum GPA requirement; see the Programs section of this catalog for any additional departmental GPA requirements.
 For the purpose of fulfilling elective requirements and general education requirements other than Written English, a course in which a D-level grade was received will be counted only if the course was taken at La Verne.
 A grade of C- or better is required to fulfill the Written English general education requirement, to count toward an academic major or minor, or to advance to the next course in the ESL program.
 The grade of C- is also the minimum acceptable grade in prerequisites for undergraduate courses as well as for undergraduate supportive courses in the major.
+Effective Fall 2011, all undergraduate students of the University of La Verne must register and complete their major/concentration senior seminar or culminating activity through the University of La Verne.